spacelift-io/user-documentation/docs/integrations/docker.md

 ## Standard runner image

 By default, Spacelift uses the latest version of the[`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform) image, a simple Alpine image with a small bunch of universally useful packages.
-Feel free to refer to the [very simple Dockerfile](https://github.com/spacelift-io/runner-terraform/blob/main/Dockerfile) that builds this image.
+Feel free to refer to the [Dockerfile](https://github.com/spacelift-io/runner-terraform/blob/main/Dockerfile) that builds this image.

 !!! info
     Given that we use Continuous Deployment on our backend and Terraform provider, we **explicitly don't want to version** the runner image.
 Feature previews are available under a `future` tag, but we'd advise against using these as the API might change unexpectedly.

+### Standard runner image flavors

+- `runner-terraform:latest` (default) - includes `aws` CLI
+- `runner-terraform:gcp-latest` - includes `gcloud` CLI
+- `runner-terraform:azure-latest` - includes `az` CLI

+!!! note
+    The reason we have separate images for cloud providers is that the `gcloud` and `az` CLIs are enormous and we don't want to bloat the default image with them.

 ## Allowed registries on public worker pools